terror-akshat/Akshat-GRP-1477/prompt.md

 - Role based Authentication (RBAC)

 ### Database
-- Mongo DB atlas
+- Mongo DB - used for saving the data

 ### File Upload
-- Cloudinary
+- Cloudinary - used for saving the image/pdf.

 ### DevOps/Development
-- Docker
+- Docker - make appication run in isloated environment
-- Docker-compose
+- Docker-compose - handling multple container together

 ---